 Seasons, Washington D.C.

 If you have the opportunity to visit during the holidays, do so.
-You'll be there on the rare occassion where most locals are away from DC, and very few visitors are here.
+You'll be there on the rare occassion where most locals are away from DC with very few visitors are here.

 The holidays are a special time to enjoy this city especially while strolling on a crisp winter day.